dudash/openshiftexamples-cicdpipeline/README.md

 # OpenShift Examples - CI/CD Pipeline
 OpenShift can be a useful aide in creating a Continuous Integration (CI) / Continuous Delivery (CD) pipeline.
 CI/CD is all about creating a streamlined process to move from a developer's code change to delivered operations-ready software (i.e. ready to deploy to production).
 And a key part of CI/CD is the automation to make the process predicatable, repeatable, and easy.

 This git repo contains an intentionally simple example of a software pipeline to deploy a webapp.
-The pipeline will perform an app build, do some automated testing, deploy the app to a QA environment, and then provide notification that the app is ready to be deployed to a separate production project.
+The pipeline will perform pre-build, then do an app source code build + containerization, do some automated testing, deploy the app to the dev environment, and then tag an image as ready so that external image stream triggers can pull the image into a staging environment.
 If it fails at any point, the pipeline is stopped and the error is logged.
+And you get detailed output from each stage of the pipeline.

 Here's what it looks like: